ilaria-manco/multimodal-ml-music/contributing.md

 To add a new dataset, simply edit the [README.md](README.md) file and add a new row to the dataset table following the same format and adding the required information in each column.

 ## Adding other resources
 Other resources can include: models, open-source projects, workshops, learning resources and similar.
-To add a new entry of this kind, edit the relevant section of the [README.md](README.md) file and add a new item to the list, if it already exists.
-If your resource doesn't fall under one of the existing categories, you can create a new list.
+To add a new entry of this kind, edit the relevant section of the [README.md](README.md) file and add a new item to the list.